© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Nonni is a scheduled monument protected by Cadw under reference CM102.
 View the official record →

-Castell Nonni is a motte-and-bailey castle located in Carmarthenshire, Wales, and represents early medieval military architecture of the Norman period.
+Castell Nonni is a motte and bailey castle situated in Carmarthenshire, Wales, that dates to the Norman period following the late eleventh-century conquest and settlement of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM102.

 Castell Nonni dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Nonni is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM102.